ynd-consult/ynd-phx-bootstrap/README.md

 - Sentry up and running
 - Graylog up and running
 - Docker registry up and running (or one could use https://hub.docker.com/)
-- Docker & dokcer-compose installed on developer host machine
+- Docker & docker-compose installed on developer host machine

 ## Setup